 Elasmobranchs are some of the oldest living creatures on this planet but have survived multiple mass-extinction events.
 Today, however, critical habitat loss and increased fishing induced mortality have meant that many elasmobranch species are currently experiencing global population declines, and a quarter of known species are threatened with extinction in our lifetime.

 One of the leading problems facing conservation biologists is lack of data from remote regions.
 Indonesia sits in the highest region of the globe for shark and ray biodiversity, however they are one of the world’s leading shark fishing nations and many local populations are near collapse.
-We aim to collect biodiversity and abundance data on the shark and ray populations of Nusa Penida Marine Protect Area, Komodo National Park, and Raja Ampat.
+We aim to collect biodiversity and abundance data on the shark and ray populations of Nusa Penida Marine Protect Area.
 This data can be used to impact local management and monitor the effectiveness of the MPA’s in order to guide effective management.